dcos/examples/cockroachdb/1.9/README.md

 VIP hostname from the above [Discovering Endpoints](#discovering-endpoints) section using any PostgreSQL client driver.

-For example, to connect using CockroachDB's built-in SQL client, you can use the CLI command `dcos cockroachdb sql` if you're running DC/OS 1.10 or higher.
-If you're running an older version, you can open up a shell by running:
+For example, to connect using CockroachDB's built-in SQL client, you can open up a shell by running:

 ```
 dcos node ssh --master-proxy --leader